vertelab/weblatetools/README.md

 ## Prerequisites

-The installation scripts assume the host OS is Ubuntu 22.04.
-Usage on other systems might require tweaking to work.
+The installation scripts assume the host operating system is Ubuntu 22.04, and that Odoo along with its modules are installed locally on the filesystem using odootools.
+Using the scripts on other systems may require adjustments to function correctly.

-You need API-keys for Odoo (ODOO_API_KEY), Odoo Community Association (OCA_API_KEY) and DEEPL (DEEPL_AUTH_KEY) You can either use the key on command line or add it in environment, usually in .profile-file
+You will need API keys for Odoo (ODOO_API_KEY), the Odoo Community Association (OCA_API_KEY), and DeepL (DEEPL_AUTH_KEY).
+These keys can be provided via the command line or added to your environment, typically in your `.profile` file.

 ## Install